JC01010/cse15l-lab-reports/lab1.md

 ![Installing VSCode](https://raw.githubusercontent.com/JC01010/cse15l-lab-reports/main/part1.png)

- 1. Go to https://code.visualstudio.com/ and install VSCode.
+ 1. Go to [Visual Studio](https://code.visualstudio.com/) and install VSCode.
 Select the proper option for macOS or Windows.
  2. You may need to click through the downloader.
 When done, the window should be a blank window; navigate to the terminal at the bottom.

 # Remotely Connecting
 ![Remotely Connecting](https://raw.githubusercontent.com/JC01010/cse15l-lab-reports/main/part2.png)

 First, reset your course-specific account.
-1. Go to https://sdacs.ucsd.edu/~icc/index.php to lookup your course-specific account.
+1. Go to [sdacs.ucsd.edu](https://sdacs.ucsd.edu/~icc/index.php) to lookup your course-specific account.
 You will need your UCSD username and PID.
  2. Click the button for your CSE 15L course-specific account.
 It starts with `cs15lsp23`.
 Copy this username.
- 3. Go to https://password.ucsd.edu/ and enter the course-specific username above.
+ 3. Go to [password.ucsd.edu](https://password.ucsd.edu/) and enter the course-specific username above.
  4. Reset the password.

 Then, navigate to VS Code.